unicef/design-system/guidelines.md

   color because UNICEF blue may be confused with a link.
 We are using UNICEF blue for links.

-Recommended date format is `dd MMM YYYY`.
-For instance: `01 Feb 2018` or `10 Mar 2020`.

-Never use the format `dd/mm/yyyy` or `mm/dd/yyyy`.
-A date such as `02/01/2020`, can be interpreted either as `01 Feb 2020` or `02 Jan 2020`.

-## Labeling
+## Text and labeling

-Labels are the texts that appear on the interface, typically next to form fields or within buttons.
+Labels are the texts that appear on the interface next to form fields or within buttons.

-Define a good labeling is one of the most difficult tasks when designing a user interface and it should be conscientiously thought.
+Define a good labeling is one of the most difficult tasks when designing a good user interface and it should be conscientiously thought.

-The following rules are recommended
+The following rules are recommended.

 1. Labels shall be univocal, that is, they must convey one single meaning to all users.